PardhuMadipalli/coding-practice/README.md

 ### Binary Heap (min-heap)

+- Use heap when you quickly want to find the smallest (or biggest) element in a collection.
 - This is always a complete binary tree.
-- So it can be represented easily in an array.
+So it can be represented easily in an array.
 - Children of node at *i* will be at *2i-2* and *2i+2*.
 Parent of node *i* will be at *(i-1)/2*.
 - In a min-heap, a parent node will always be less than or equal to their children.